 In the Edit User Macros section of this document, you were shown how to add a new macro.
 Another feature of the User Macros component is the ability to create a new User macro when you are in the middle of running a configuration wizard OR editing an object in CCM.
-Here's how it works when you are in CCM.
+Here is how it works when you are the Configuration Manager.